LinkedEarth/LeapFROGS/slides/chapter6_01_docker,_binder.md

 Docker is the software that builds and runs containers.
 Podman is another, less commonly used, tool for working with containers.

 Containers are built from images.
-Images are built from Dockerfiles or GitHub Actions (amoungst other options).
+Images are built from Dockerfiles or GitHub Actions (amongst other options).

 ---